MathieuFortune/mathieufortune.github.io/_posts/2023-09-17-MC-partnerexprefresh.md

 Beyond fulfilling commitments from recent contracts, the team also wanted to redesign the dashboard to comply with WCAG AA standards.
 We aimed to provide an enjoyable user experience for everyone.

 When we started the project, our team faced a significant challenge: limited insight into how users interacted with the product.
-For a data-driven team like ours, understanding their needs, pain points, and usage patterns was crucial for any meaningful improvement.
+For a data-driven team like ours, understanding users' needs, pain points, and usage patterns was crucial for any meaningful improvement.

 ## User-Centric Discovery

-Our research kicked off with learning more about the needs and challenges faced by our partner users.
-At the time of this project, our internal analytics was limited to device and session data, we were somewhat in the dark about the specifics of the user behavior.
+Our research began with learning more about the needs and challenges faced by our partner users.
+At the time of this project, our internal analytics was limited to device and session data; we were somewhat in the dark about the specifics of the user behavior.

 To shed some light on this area, I collaborated with the UX researcher to create an interview script and reach out to our users to gather more qualitative data.

 Our focus wasn’t just on our external partners but also on our internal team — specifically, account managers who engaged with our partners daily and could provide firsthand insights about their experiences with the product.

-We managed to interview 2 partners, representative of our core user audience, and had insightful discussions with 5 of our internal team members.
-Landing interviews with additional partners had been proven difficult due to the back-to-school season but we were confident that our internal team could cover the gap.
+We managed to interview two partners, who represented our core user audience, and had insightful discussions with five of our internal team members.
+Landing interviews with additional partners had been proven difficult due to the back-to-school season but we were confident that our internal team could fill the gap.

 To process and document our research, I used Dovetail, a collaborative user feedback analysis platform.
 Recordings of the interviews would be uploaded and transcripts tagged with keywords relevant for our project.
 This data-driven approach allowed us to quickly identify recurring pain points and needs.